borisdj/EFCore.BulkExtensions/README.md

 If we want Insert only new and skip existing ones in Db (Insert_if_not_Exist) then use *BulkInsertOrUpdate* with config `PropertiesToIncludeOnUpdate = new List<string> { "" }`

-Additionaly there is **UpdateByProperties** for specifying custom properties, by which we want update to be done.<br>
+Additionally there is **UpdateByProperties** for specifying custom properties, by which we want update to be done.<br>
 When setting multiple props in UpdateByProps then match done by columns combined, like unique constrain based on those cols.<br>
 Using UpdateByProperties while also having Identity column requires that Id property be [Excluded](https://github.com/borisdj/EFCore.BulkExtensions/issues/131).<br>
 Also with PostgreSQL when matching is done it requires UniqueIndex so for custom UpdateByProperties that do not have Un.Ind., it is temporarily created in which case method can not be in transaction (throws: *current transaction is aborted; CREATE INDEX CONCURRENTLY cannot run inside a transaction block*).<br>